-In most cities, searching for hotels under $150 would literally yield too many results to survey.
+In most cities, searching for hotels under $200 would literally yield too many results to survey.
 In Manhattan and Brooklyn, however, most people are giddy if they can score a couch on Airbnbfor that little.

 In walking distance from the Empire State Building, Bryant Park, and numerous other midtown Manhattan attractions, the Pod 39 Hotel is literally a steal wrapped in a gorgeous brick building in New York’s Murray Hill neighborhood.